Epik: Acquisitions

 In February 2019, it was announced that Epik had acquired BitMitigate, an American cybersecurity company based in Vancouver, Washington.
 BitMitigate protects websites against potential threats including distributed denial-of-service (DDoS) attacks.
 The company continues to operate as a division of Epik, and BitMitigate's founder Nicholas Lim briefly served as Epik's chief technology officer.

 Epik acquired web hosting company Sibyl Systems Ltd. in 2019.
-Sibyl was founded in 2018, and according to the Southern Poverty Law Center (SPLC) was possibly based in Norway or in England.
-Sibyl was known for providing hosting services to Gab, following its termination by its previous web host due to the service's use by the perpetrator of the Pittsburgh synagogue shooting.
-In February 2019, the SPLC as a "shadowy operation with little transparency... a murky history of ownership and no fixed base of operations".
+Sibyl was founded in 2018 and, according to the Southern Poverty Law Center (SPLC), was possibly based in Norway or in England.
+Sibyl was known for hosting Gab after the platform was terminated by its previous host due to the service's use by the perpetrator of the Pittsburgh synagogue shooting.
+In February 2019, the SPLC described Sibyl as a "shadowy operation with little transparency on its website, a murky history of ownership and no fixed base of operations".

 Termination of services

 When Epik began providing services to 8chan in August 2019, after the imageboard was taken offline by its host when it was discovered that the perpetrator of the 2019 El Paso shooting allegedly posted his manifesto on the site, several service providers stopped providing services to Epik.
 In August 2019, web services company Voxility banned Epik after determining it was hosting 8chan.

-That same week, Amazon said it was "trying to find out whether any Amazon Web Services infrastructure is indirectly supporting 8chan through Epik," as 8chan's content violated Amazon's Acceptable Use Policy.
-Epik reported it would no longer provide web hosting services for 8chan due to "the concern of inadequate enforcement and the elevated possibility of violent radicalization on the platform."
+That same week, Amazon said it was "trying to find out whether any Amazon Web Services infrastructure is indirectly supporting 8chan through Epik", as 8chan's content violated Amazon's Acceptable Use Policy.
+Epik reported it would no longer provide web hosting services for 8chan due to "the concern of inadequate enforcement and the elevated possibility of violent radicalization on the platform".
 On August 9, cloud hosting provider Linode informed Epik they would be terminating services to the company.

 In October 2020, financial services provider PayPal terminated service for Epik due to financial risk concerns.
-The company didn't define the risks, but Mashable alleged that PayPal's concerns were related to Epik's alternative currency, Masterbucks, and that PayPal terminated service because Epik allegedly had not taken the proper legal steps to offer it.
+The company did not define the risks, but Mashable alleged that PayPal's concerns were related to Epik's alternative currency, Masterbucks, and that PayPal terminated service because Epik allegedly had not taken the proper legal steps to offer it.
 Mashable also reported that the termination was partly due to concerns by PayPal that the site was encouraging tax evasion by advertising the "tax advantages" of using Masterbucks.
 Epik accused PayPal of terminating service because they were biased against conservatives.